rileybuch/Fantasy-Baseball-Web-App/README.md

 ### Player comparison

-Our application offers the ability to compare two players' performance with a chart:
+Our application offers the ability to visually compare the performance and projections between two players:

-- Compare two players: First, check the boxes in the column of **Compare** for two players that user would like to compare, and hit the **Compare Players** button.
-Second, choose the season in the **selection bar** and check the categories in the **boxes** that user intends to compare.
-Finally, click the **Compare These Stats** button.
-A bar chart with the categories chosen will appear.
-This offers the user the ability to visually compare player performance rather than comparing raw data.
+- Check the boxes in the **Compare** column for two players that you would like to see, and hit **Compare Players**.
+- Choose the season in the **selection bar** and check the categories in the **boxes** that you wish to compare.
+- Click **Compare These Stats** to see a bar chart with the chosen categories.